 Have you been in daily stand-up meetings that were not well run?
-Believe me you are not alone if you can visualize a bunch of headless chickens in your head when you attend a badly run daily stand-up.
+Believe me, you are not alone if you visualize a bunch of headless chickens when you attend a badly run daily stand-up.
 So what can you do to improve the daily stand-up, other than pressing the reset button (which you should consider)?

 - Actively find and remove impediments – Many team members think meetings are a waste of time.
 Usually, this is because they find doing their own work more meaningful and meetings take them away.
 If they do not understand what’s in it for them, team members are likely to be less attentive.
 One way to change that is by showing results.
 If you are the Scrum master, strike short conversations to help identify the impediments.
 Ask the team what is impeding their progress, who can help remove the impediments and when.
 By helping to identify (and thereby remove) impediments, your team is guaranteed to improve its performance and gain more confidence.

 - Clarify purpose and rules, but keep it informal – It is hard for team members to be attentive and participate when they don’t know what the meeting is really about.
 I urge you to beyond asking the team members to answer the three questions of a daily stand-up – I urge to let them know how important it is to sync up and ask each other for help and provide help.
 If your stand-ups are mechanical and just revolve around Scrum master collecting status updates from each individual, clearly your team does not understand why they need to attend the stand-up.

 - A short daily stand-up – Here is another extreme that some teams might wind up into.
 In their love and passion for talking, they ignore the 15-minute boundary of the stand-up and forget that it is a short sync point in a day, where everyone is getting visibility and highlighting impediments and asking/offering help.
 A stand-up is not an endless chat, and extensive discussions should happen elsewhere.